Class GlopParameters

 getScalingMethod

-optional .operations_research.glop.GlopParameters.ScalingAlgorithm scaling_method = 57 [default = EQUILIBRATION];
+optional .operations_research.glop.GlopParameters.ScalingAlgorithm scaling_method = 57 [default = EQUILIBRATION];- Specified by:

 - The scalingMethod.